-Data analysts formulate business-relevant insights based on incoming data to increase the success of the organization.
+Data analysts formulate business-relevant insights based on incoming data to increase the organization’s success.
 They input, manipulate, and identify trends in datasets to drive process improvements, pricing decisions, website design, mitigate risks, retain customers, and beyond.
 Data analytics is a promising career choice for recent graduates with room for growth.
 The U.S. Bureau of Labor Statistics states that data analytics jobs will experience 20% growth through 2028.
-That, plus the fact that the U.S. median salary for a Data Analyst is $73,843, and a Data Analyst with over 5 years of experience earns over $92,000 on average, makes this an extremely attractive field.
+That, plus the U.S. median salary for a Data Analyst, is $73,843, and a Data Analyst with over 5 years of experience earns over $92,000 on average, making this an extremely attractive field.
 We’ll detail some tips for how to begin your career below.

-A “stepping stone” job is a role that is related to the industry in which you’d like to pursue a career but not a role you’d like to be in for the rest of your professional life.
+A “stepping stone” job is a role related to the industry in which you’d like to pursue a career but not a role you’d like to be in for the rest of your professional life.
 These roles often give you experience with foundational industry concepts.
 They can make your resume stand out when you apply for future roles.
-A few examples of stepping stone jobs related to data analytics are Data Entry Specialist, Data Associate, and Research Analyst roles.
-With each of these roles, you’ll likely increase your familiarity with spreadsheets and data, and maybe even get experience with larger scale data projects that you can bring up in future interviews.
-To learn more about stepping stone roles, watch our Career Workshop on navigating a career change.
+A few examples of stepping-stone jobs related to data analytics are Data Entry Specialist, Data Associate, and Research Analyst roles.
+With each of these roles, you’ll likely increase your familiarity with spreadsheets and data and maybe even get experience with larger-scale data projects that you can bring up in future interviews.
+Watch our Career Workshop on navigating a career change to learn more about stepping-stone roles.

 2. Know what hiring managers and recruiters in the data analytics field will expect of a candidate.